ElinaBoman/rootme/README.md

 ![Products](/docs/readme/features/products.png)

 ### Product Detail
 By clicking the image on the products page the user is directed to the product detail page.
 Here the user can read a description of the chosen product.
-See what stage the plant is in, If it is a cutting, or if the plant has already been planted.
+See what stage the plant is in, if it is a cutting, or if the plant has already been planted.
 The user can also see what pot-size the plant needs if it has already been planted.
-The user can start adding products in their basket by selecting Quantity and then click the Add to basket button.
+The user can start adding products in their basket by selecting Quantity and then click the "Add to Basket" button.
 The quantity select box will be disabled if the value is too low (0) or too high (99).

 ![product detail](/docs/readme/features/product-detail.png)